 Hobart and William Smith Colleges, Geneva, N.Y.

-Cleveland Institute of Arts, Cleveland, OH
+Cleveland Institute of Arts, Cleveland, Ohio

 1998